ShenCiao/CialloVulkan/README.md

 Ciallo aims for improving 2D artist's work efficiency with modern GPU and computational geometry.

-Name "Ciallo" is the combination of Italian "Ciao" and English "Hello", comes from the video game *Sabbat of the Witch*.
+Name "Ciallo" is the combination of Italian "Ciao" and English "Hello", comes from the video game *Sabbat of the Witch* developed by Yuzusoft.

 Different from traditional pixelmap or bezier curve based painting software, polylines/polygons are the first citizen in Ciallo.
 They are rendered with GPU and edited based on computational geometry algorithms.